 Family therapy for addiction is one of the many aftercare treatments offered at Discovery Institute.
 When the entire family visits the addict in treatment, they can better see how he or she is doing and provide support and encouragement.
 As family members, you can also better understand what your addicted loved one is going through, as well as observe the patterns and experiences that may have led them to substance abuse.

 Below are the types of family therapy we have here at Discovery.

 - Individual family counseling: Individual family counseling allows family members to attend therapy without the addict to process their own feelings and emotions about their loved one’s experience.

 - Group family counseling: It’s also necessary to attend counseling with your addicted family member.
 This way you can move forward together in recovery and learn more about each other.

-It’s important for family members of addicts to have plenty of support during this time of recovery, which is why we also provide resources and support.
+It’s important for family members of addicts to have plenty of support during this time of recovery, which is why we also provide support and resources for substance abuse.
 We have several online addiction guides that will give you an inside look at addiction and how it affects everyone involved.
 Through this mode of counseling, addicts can see how substance abuse affects the family.

 Find Family Addiction Treatment at Discovery Institute